anniezh12/hiring-engineers/answers.md

      b.
 Any metric from the Integration on your Database with the anomaly function applied.
      c.
 Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket

-I created a ruby gem for this problem using Bundler inside my hiring-engineers repo, created a ruby gem with the following command
+I created a ruby gem for this problem using `Bundler` inside my `hiring-engineers` repo using the following command

-       a. bundle gem codingruby
+a. `$ bundle gem codingruby`
-       b. once a gem is being created I added the following two gems in the Gemfile
+b.
+Once a gem was created, I added the following two gems in the Gemfile

 `gem 'dogapi'`
 `gem 'dogstatsd-ruby'`

 then I ran `$ bundle install` to install the above gems.

 c.
 Inside `lib` folder I had a file called `codingruby.rb` where I placed my `code`.

 I then went back to the Datadog account and navigated to `Settings/API` (https://app.datadoghq.com/account/settings#api), where I could see an `Api key` but I still had to create an `Application key` which I accomplished by specifying a name for the `app` in order to make Api calls

 ![specifying api key](images/visualizing-data/api_app_key.png)